Fill In The Blanks In Symbol Column Of The Table.

 Advanced Applications and Considerations

 • Multiple Symbol Columns: Tables can include multiple symbol columns to represent different aspects of the data.
-For example, one column could show performance, while another indicates attendance.
+Take this: one column could show performance, while another indicates attendance.

 • Data Aggregation: Symbols can represent aggregated data.
-For instance, a symbol could summarize the average performance of a group of students.
+As an example, a symbol could summarize the average performance of a group of students.

 • Interactive Tables: Web-based tables can incorporate interactive elements, such as tooltips that provide detailed information when a symbol is hovered over.